Community Living Standards

 - COVID-19 Health Disclosure Requirement

-In an effort to keep our community safe, residents will notify On-Campus Living (OCL) under the following circumstances:
+In an effort to keep our community safe, residents will notify the Department of Residence Life (DRL) under the following circumstances:

 - If you test positive for COVID-19